Table of Contents

 Utah parole population as of the beginning of 2016 counted 3,502 people, 172 paroles per 100.000 population.
 That’s by 205 people more compared to the previous year, which has increased by 5.9%.

-Operating off an annual budget of $320 million, Utah manages 27 jails and seven prisons.
+Operating off an annual budget of $320 million, the state manages 27 jails and seven prisons.
 Within those facilities, they supervise 10,716 prisoners.
-The Utah community corrections system also oversees another 14,866 people on probation and 4000 inmates on parole.
-Based on one hundred thousand residents, Utah has an overall incarceration rate of 201, a property crime rate of 2,952 and a violent crime rate of 243.
-Utah’s Department of Corrections runs with a staff of 2,400 employees, and it costs them $29,349 per inmate per year.
+The state community corrections system also oversees another 14,866 people on probation and 4000 inmates on parole.
+Based on one hundred thousand residents, UT has an overall incarceration rate of 201, a property crime rate of 2,952 and a violent crime rate of 243.
+The state’s Department of Corrections runs with a staff of 2,400 employees, and it costs them $29,349 per inmate per year.